shubhamtalreja/Booking-app/README.md

 - Select date & time and book an appointment.
 - View **upcoming** and **past** appointments.
 - User authentication (**Login / Register**).
+- Register as a vendor (vendors can provide business details and list services).

+### Pages (new)
+- Home: Marketing and service carousel (images used for services).
+- Booking: Select service, date and time to create an appointment.
+- Login: User sign-in page.
+- Register (User): Create a client account.
+- Register (Vendor): Create a vendor account with additional fields (phone, address, city, category).

 ### Admin
 - View and manage all client appointments.